Kander (Switzerland)

 The Kander is a river in Switzerland.
 It is 44 km long and has a watershed of 1,126 km².
-Originally a tributary of the Aare, with a confluence downstream of the city of Thun, since 1714 it flows into Lake Thun upstream of the city.
+The Kander is a tributary of the Aare, the longest river to begin and end entirely in Switzerland.
+The Kander once flowed directly into the Aare, downstream from the city of Thun.
+However, since 1714 its confluence with the Aare is at Lake Thun, upstream from the city.

 The drainage water from the Kander Neve (glacier) in the middle of the Bernese Alps at an altitude of 2301 m flows through the Gastern Valley westward.
 3 km south of Kandersteg it turns to north into the larger Kandertal.
 After 14 km it converges in Frutigen with the Engstlige from the left, its second major tributary.
 The Engstligental with Adelboden at its south end, runs more or less parallel to the Kandertal before they converge into the Frutigtal.
 Continuing northwards, the Frutigtal makes a long bend to the west in order to get around the Niesen.
 Between Spiez and Reutigen it converges with the Simme from the left, its major tributary, and turns to the north again and flows into the Lake of Thun after a break through a hill, which used to prevent it flowing into the lake until 1714.
 Here the river crosses the A6 motorway.